This document is intended for Moto E (2nd Gen.) and Moto X (2nd Gen.) users

 - "Republic Wireless has stopped" error message

 This notification window may appear while calling, texting, or using the Republic app.
-Your phone should restart the app if it crashes, but sometimes it may continue to not to function correctly.
+Your phone should restart the app if it crashes, but sometimes it may continue to function incorrectly.

 - App-related or WiFi service issues